 So I just saw this video for the first time in… hmm… 35 years?
 Hard to believe it’s been that long since the golden age of MTV, but that’s what the math says.

 I never forgot this song, which is a four-minute blast of relentless forward momentum that always gets me hyped.
 But I had forgotten about the video, which is a perfect visual analog: The camera never stops moving, the people never stop running.
 Ah, all that youthful energy….
 Watching it makes me feel 17 again for a minute.
 Or four.

-Of course after seeing this I had to run out and buy the album, which was not that good.
+Of course after seeing this back in the day, I had to run out and buy the album, which was not that good.
 It had one other catchy track and the rest was filler.
 After that Belfegore disappeared into the crevices of history, never to be seen again.

 But they had four glorious minutes, which is enough.

 Congratulate me, I finished two books this week: George Saunders’ Lincoln in the Bardo and Paul Bowles’ The Sheltering Sky.
 And though they are very different books, written by very different people in very different places at very different times, I found some commonality.